serdioa/DataScienceCapstone/shiny/predict-sb/about.md

 By using all optimization techniques mentioned above, we were able to reduce the memory required to keep n-gram tables to 53.5 MB (12 MB in compressed RDS format).
-The average time required to predict 10 top-ranking candidates was under 20 ms on our hardware.
+The average time required to predict 10 top-scoring candidates was under 20 ms on our hardware.

 # <a name="extensions"></a>Extensions